Vision and Philosophy

 - English: children read and understand simple sentences.
 They use phonic knowledge to decode regular words and read them aloud accurately.
 They also read some common irregular words.
 They demonstrate understanding when talking with others about what they have read.

-- Chinese: Putonghua will mainly be associated with the learning of Chinese characters..
+- Chinese: Putonghua will mainly be associated with reading and the Chinese characters.

 - English: children use their phonic knowledge to write words in ways that match their spoken sounds.
 They also write some irregular common words.
 They write simple sentences that can be read by themselves and others.
 Some words are spelt correctly and others are phonetically plausible.